In this guide

 Platforms have been around for decades but have evolved to offer greater individual control as technology has developed.
 By way of background:

 - In the early days, master trusts were the go-to platforms.
-These only offer investments in managed funds and all your money is pooled with other investors.
+These only offer investments in managed funds and your money is pooled with other investors.
 Investments are held in the name of the trustee, with all income, tax and franking credits attributed to the fund before being apportioned equally to each investor via the unit price and paid out as a distribution.
 Franking credits are also incorporated in the unit price of your investment.
 The underlying investments are not portable, so if you want to leave the platform you’ll have to sell and possibly trigger a capital gain you’ll be taxed on.

 - The next innovation was wrap accounts, which are still popular.
 These offer shares and other direct investments as well as managed funds.
 They’re still operated by a trustee, but there’s a higher degree of personal control.
 Fees and taxes are unbundled from the unit price and disclosed separately.
 Your income, expenses and franking credits all go through your individual cash account within the wrap.
 Super wraps are wraps designed to comply with super rules.
 Assets are portable so you can change wrap services.